Superlatives

 Claims such as “the UK’s number one/premier/favourite X company” and “Britain’s leading Y specialist” are seen as factual claims which imply market leadership.
 Satisfactory evidence is needed, e.g. volume of sales and market share and turnover compared with other competitors.

-“Top parity” claims state or imply that the advertiser or their products are amongst the top of the range, but are not above the rest.
+“Top parity” claims state or imply that the advertiser or their products are equal to their competitors but not superior to them.
 Top parity claims are acceptable (e.g. “nothing acts faster”) with satisfactory substantiation that the product performs as well as its leading competitors.
 Radiocentre cannot clear superiority claims based on top parity evidence, i.e. “biggest range” where competitors offer a range of the same size.

 Where next question-pink